Intelligence-AI/vocab-context/README.markdown

 { "documentation": "https://vocab-context.intelligence.ai/v1" }
 ```

+The value of this keyword MUST be collected as an annotation.

 ### `authors: [String]`

 This keyword is set to an non-empty array of strings that determine the authors